samiurkh1n/samiurkh1n.github.io/resume.md

 stream processing framework provided as a service.
 Reduced query times from 30 minutes to 1.5 minutes (at most).

-**TA for EECS 398 (aka EECS 201) at University of Michigan EECS Dept.**
+**Research intern at the University of Michigan Department of Computational Medicine and Bioinformatics**

-*January 2018 to September 2018*
+*January 2018 to December 2018*

-Class teaches students how to learn about tools commonly used by computer scientists like shell scripting, git, linux, IDEs/editors, build systems, package managers, debuggers, VFS, etc..
+Working on software to make protein database search and alignment faster.

 **Engineering Practicum Intern at Google**